margo/specification/system-design/specification/margo-management-interface/specification-extensions.md

 - x-northstar-industries-extensions
 - x-northforgesystems-processautomation-extensions

-Extension properties may contain any simple or complex child properties as long as it is valid YAML or JSON for the document type the specification extension property is added to.
+Extension properties may contain any simple or complex child properties as long as it is valid YAML or JSON applicable to the document type the specification extension property is added to.

 > **Note:** The supplier implementing the specification extension defines the specification extension property name and supported child properties.
 A supplier wishing to make use of the specification extension uses the specification extension property name and child properties the implementor has defined.